What it does: One of the ‘Big Four’ global professional services organisations

 The vibe of the place

-Being one of 235,000 employees in one of the world’s largest businesses means you have to deal with bureaucracy.
-That noted, EY does what it can to make its staff feel valued, in particular by providing the training and coaching they need to advance their careers.
+Being one of 250,000 people in one of the world’s largest businesses means you have to deal with bureaucracy.
+That noted, EY does what it can to make its people feel valued, in particular by providing the training and coaching they need to advance their careers.
 It’s a high-performance culture but teamwork is encouraged and most people find the workplace friendly and supportive.

 From the Employer: